chartjs/chartjs-plugin-annotation/docs/guide/configuration.md

 ## Hooks

-The following options are available for all annotation types.
-These options can be specified per annotation, or at the top level which apply to all annotations.
+The following hooks are available for all annotation types.
+These hooks can be specified per annotation, or at the top level which apply to all annotations.

-These options enable some user customizations on the annotations.
+These hooks enable some user customizations on the annotations.

 | Name | Type | [Scriptable](options#scriptable-options) | Notes
 | ---- | ---- | :----: | ----